harshit2608/cll/README.md

 This will:

 - Compile the Rust core library.
-- Generate the bindings for Go, Java, and Node.js.
+- Generate the bindings for Go, Java, Node.js and Deno.
 - Create the respective libraries for integration.

 ## Supported Languages